 Of course, Step 3 has multiple parts – so here’s how to get started:

-- Start from the beginning.
 Consider everything about the space you labor in, who should be there, who shouldn’t, what’s your code word or signal if you need a break from people in the room, and so on.
 What kind of lighting do you want?
-Do you plan to have some kind of sound in the background, etc.
+Do you plan to have some sort of sound in the background, etc.?

-- Medical interventions.
 What interventions, if any, do you want for pain?
 Or to speed your labor along?
-If you want a natural birth – it’s best to ask the staff not to ask you about induction meds, epidural or pain meds AT ALL.
+If you want a natural birth – it’s best to ask the staff not to ask about induction, epidural, or pain meds AT ALL.
 Period.
-That way you aren’t fielding unnecessary questions.
-Then, your birth partner, doula and/or midwife can make a request if you change your mind midstream.
+That way, you aren’t fielding unnecessary questions.
+Then, your birth partner, doula, and/or midwife can make a request if you change your mind midstream.
 Sometimes we hear that women were asked so repeatedly about a specific intervention they finally said, “alright, already…” and then wished they had stuck to their guns.
 The less you have to defend or deliberate during labor, the better.

-- Pain relief.
-While medication is an option, plenty of women are able to weather the discomfort and associated with labor because they know it’s temporary.
-Things like massage, pressure, ice/hot packs, showers, soak or Jacuzzi tubs, position changes, mobility, visualization, breathing techniques – all are available to you and your labor coach can help you run through the gamut of options since what you want may shift from moment to moment.
+While medication is an option, plenty of women can weather the discomfort associated with labor because they know it’s temporary.
+Things like massage, pressure, ice/hot packs, showers, soak or Jacuzzi tubs, position changes, mobility, visualization, and breathing techniques – all are available to you, and your labor coach can help you run through the gamut of options since what you want may shift from moment to moment.

-- Breastfeeding.
-We hope you’re planning to breastfeed your baby but, if not, please do dedicate at least the first day or two (if not longer) to breastfeeding or pumping.
+We hope you’re planning to breastfeed your baby, but if not, please do dedicate at least the first day or two (if not longer) to breastfeeding or pumping.
 Your breasts are producing colostrum and breastmilk that is custom-designed for your baby.
-It will optimize the health of your babies gut, immune system and overall, physical development.
+It will optimize the health of your baby’s gut, immune system, and overall physical development.
 Seek assistance from the hospital’s lactation consultant(s) as much as you need it – that’s what they’re there for.
-If one doesn’t resonate with you, ask for another one or have your partner get in touch with a local La Leche League The sooner you have the right assistance the better for both you and baby.
+If one doesn’t resonate with you, ask for another or have your partner contact a local La Leche League.
+The sooner you have the proper assistance, the better for you and the baby.

 Looking for a labor and delivery team that will prioritize your birth plan?
-Contact us here at Overlake and schedule a consultation.
-Our amazing team of physicians and midwives do our very best to put our patients’ best interests first.
+Contact us here at Overlake OB/GYN and schedule a consultation.
+Our fantastic team of physicians and midwives do our best to put our patients’ best interests first.